 Minor in Anthropology

-To complete a minor in Anthropology, students must complete a minimum of 21 hours of course work-15 hours of core courses in Anthropology and an additional 6 hours of advanced course work at the 3000 to 4000 levels in Anthropology.
+To complete a minor in Anthropology, students must complete a minimum of 21 hours of course work: 15 hours of core courses in Anthropology and an additional 6 hours of elective courses of which 3 hours must be at the 3000 to 4000 levels in Anthropology (excluding ANTH 2000 and ANTH 4000).

 Required Courses